dj95/kustomize-quick-create/README.md

 ### 🚀 Getting started

 Clone the repository and make sure the dependencies are installed.
-You either need rust installed or nix installed.
+You either need rust or nix installed.
 With nix use either `nix-shell` or `direnv allow` up to your preferences.
-After dependencies are available run `cargo install --path .` to build install the tool.
+After dependencies are available run `cargo install --path .` to build and install the tool.

 Then you should be able to call the wizard with `kustomize-quick-create`.
 It will detect the kustomize deployment if it exists in the `kubernetes/` subdirectory of the present working dir.